 News and Trends

 Launched in New York City in 2015, the Lambda Literary Writers in Schools Program celebrates queerness by bringing LGBTQ authors to meet local students.
-Thanks to increased funding from the New York City Council, the initiative is now reaching even more schools.
+Thanks to increased funding, the initiative is now reaching even more schools.

 The first lines of a dozen noteworthy books, including Manifesto: On Never Giving Up by Bernardine Evaristo and To Paradise by Hanya Yanagihara.